"Cause I'm a million miles away and at the same time I'm right here in your picture frame"

 Jimi had a vision of something original and magnificent but the undoubtably talented Buddy Miles was perhaps not the right ingredient for what he had in mind.

 The light hearted "Little Drummer Boy", "Silent Night" and "Auld Lang Syne" released on "Merry Xmas and a Happy New Year" were also recorded during these sessions.
 Also, two extra Baggy's tracks can be heard on the official website in the "Multimedia" section.

 Nice to see A Band Of Gypsys clearly presented on a cover.
 Very tasteful presentation - 8/10

 > All the Dagger Records releases

 NOEL REDDING - The Experience Sessions

-There Ain't Nothing Wrong, Little Miss Strange, Walking Through The Garden, She's So Fine, Little, Little Girl, How Can I Live?, Noel's Tune [Take 1], Noel's Tune [Take 2], Little Miss Strange, She's So Fine, Dream, Red House (live - Olympia 68).
+There Ain't Nothing Wrong, Little Miss Strange, Walking Through The Garden, She's So Fine (alternate), Little, Little Girl, How Can I Live?, Noel's Tune [Take 1], Noel's Tune [Take 2], Little Miss Strange (alternate), She's So Fine, Dream, Red House (live - Olympia 68).

-"There Ain't Nothing Wrong" features bass and vocals that were added in 1988 by Noel.
+"There Ain't Nothing Wrong" is a composite featuring bass and vocals that were added in 1988 by Noel.
 The original backing track was the often bootlegged track "Little One" (which had been previously on "Live & Unreleased: The Radio Show" in the 80s and appeared more recently on the "West Coast Seattle Boy" box set).
 "Little One" was an instrumental jam featuring Dave Mason of Traffic on sitar (not Brian Jones as rumoured).

 A fitting tribute to Noel Redding.